joekienzle/bait/README.md

 ## So when is this ready?

 Bait is still under development.
-So stay tuned for whats coming.
+So stay tuned for whats coming or check what's beeing [worked on at overv.io](https://overv.io/workspace/jpfeifer/helpful-albatross/board/).